- Registration is at the Lucas Oil Arena

 - Once a bike enters the Staging Area and is called to the Starting Gate, the bike will not be permitted to return to the paddock.
 If the bike is removed from the Staging Area after this point, the rider will not be permitted to start the race.

-- Only the rider’s designated Mechanic may accompany the rider to the gate.
+- Only the rider’s designated Mechanic may accompany the rider to the Start Gate.
 Mechanics Passes must be clearly visible.
 No other persons are permitted on the Start Line.
 Sponsors and family members may only visit in staging, but not on the Start Line.

 - No one is permitted in front of the Start Gate.
 Absolutely no maintenance can be done to the area in front of the Start Gate.